 Three times a week.
 Credit, three semester hours.
-Offered in alternate years, not in 1941-1942.
+Offered in 1942-1943 and in alternate years.

-- 301. Social Psychology.-See Psychology 301. - 303.
-CRIMINOLOGY.-The study of the causes, incidence, treatment, and prevention of crime and delinquency.
+205. CRIMINOLOGY.-The study of the causes, incidence, treatment, and prevention of crime and delinquency.

 Three times a week.
 Credit, three semester hours.
-Offered in 1941-1942 and in alternate years.
+Alternates with Sociology 201.
+Not offered in 1942-1943.